 What is the charm supposed to do?
-The simplicity of a charm's mana matrix means that it may not do more than one thing (they may have only one Active Aspect and one Passive Aspect).
-Charms may not generate spell effects that cost more than 5 PP. Charms may be made that provide general bonuses to OBs, DBs, RRs or specific maneuvers.
-Because charms are so simple, they can provide a maximum +5 bonus.
+The simplicity of a charm's mana matrix means that it may not do more than one spell effect.
+Spell Charms may not generate spell effects that cost more than 10 PP. Bonus/malus charms may be made that provide general bonuses to OBs, DBs, RRs or specific maneuvers.
 Charms are made only from plants or animals - never minerals or other esoteric materials.